Barcode Embeddings for Metric Graphs: Overview of the Proofs of Theorems , , and

-For Theorem \ref{thm:fiberedgenericA}, we must consider the implications of topological self-loops or two or fewer vertices of valence distinct from two.
-Any metric graph with a topological self-loop admits an isometric automorphism that flips the loop.
-Moreover, certain combinatorial graphs with fewer than three vertices of valence not equal to two, such as a pair of vertices connected by multiple edges, admit isometric automorphisms flipping those vertices regardless of the metric structure chosen.
-These isometric automorphisms are obstructions to injectivity of $\Psi_{G}$.
-Proposition \ref{genericinj} states that, setting aside for these combinatorial obstructions, $\Psi_{G}$ is generically injective, up to isometry.
 Intuitively, Proposition \ref{genericinj} is a generalization of the result that random metric graphs have trivial automorphisms groups.
 However, our result is strictly stronger, as it is possible for $\Psi_{G}$ to fail to be injective even if $\operatorname{Aut}(G)$ is trivial, as illustrated in Figure \ref{noinjnoautofigure}.

-To complete the proof of Theorem \ref{thm:fiberedgenericA}, we show that, even when $G$ has topological self-loops or few vertices of valence not equal to two, { it is possible to reconstruct the isometry type of $G$} from $\mathcal{BT}(G)$ when the edge lengths of $G$ are linearly independent over $\mathbb{Z}$, as any failures of injectivity of $\Psi_{G}$ are of a particularly simple type.
-This analysis is discussed in section \ref{sec: selfloops}.\\
+Let us now consider why the above result cannot be stated for \emph{any} graph topology.
+Any metric graph with a topological self-loop admits an automorphism that flips the loop.
+Meanwhile, certain combinatorial graphs with fewer than three vertices of valence not equal to two, such as a pair of vertices connected by multiple edges, admit automorphisms flipping those vertices regardless of the metric structure chosen.
+These automorphisms are obstructions to injectivity of $\Psi_{G}$, so we cannot apply Theorem \ref{injinv} directly.\\

+Theorem \ref{btgeninj2} states that, even for these exceptional topologies where injectivity of $\Psi_{G}$ cannot be ensured, the collection of barcodes $\mathcal{BT}(G)$ contains enough information to reconstruct $G$.
+As before, this requires that we remove from consideration, for each graph topology $X = (V,E)$, finitely many hyperplanes in $\mathbb{R}_{>0}^{E}$.
+The proof of this proposition is carried out in section \ref{sec: selfloops}, and consists of identifying the ways in $\Psi_{G}$ fails to be injective for these particular graph topologies, and showing they are simple enough to allow $\mathcal{BT}$ to remain injective.
+Note, however, that the same is not true for the $\mathcal{BMT}$, as it is possible for the failure of injectivity of $\Psi_{G}$ to obscure the original measure on $G$, as demonstrated in the following counterexample.

+\begin{counterexample} Let $(G,\mu)$ be a metric-measure graph homeomorphic to an interval, and let $f: G \to G$ be the isometry exchanging its leaves.
+Let $S \subset G$ be a measurable subset for which $S \cap f(S) = \emptyset$.
+Then $(\Psi_{G})_{\ast}(\mu)(\Psi_{G}(S)) = \mu(S) + \mu(f(S))$, as $S$ and $f(S)$ are mapped to the same subset of barcode space by $\Psi_{G}$.
+The resulting measure on barcode space is thus obtained by symmetrizing $\mu$ with respect to the automorphism $f$, and since there are many distinct measures with the same such symmetrization, this procedure cannot be reversed and $\mathcal{BMT}$ will not be injective. \end{counterexample}

 Detailed proofs are contained in the following sections.
 The sections are ordered by logical implication and not the order in which their results appear above.